MikaRyklief/ST1038273_PROG6221_POE/README.md

 Inspect variable values and call stack in the Locals and Watch windows.
 Use the Error List window to view build errors and warnings.

+BRIEF DESCRIPTION OF WHAT I CHANGED:

+I added all the functionalities that part2 has asked us to do such as adding unlimited recipes, naming recipes and more.
+Improvements I have made based on feedback are Improving error handling, I unfortunately was not able to change the colour of text and use advance error handling features.
+The scaling factor has drastically improved and now scales everything including the newly added feature (calories).
+I was unsuccessful when attempting to prompt the user to confirming to clear the data before the data was cleared but will try to sort this out in the following updates.
+I have increased readability of the entire project by including breaks and coments as well as a END OF FILE line at the very end of each class.
+I have split all the classes but have not split methods into different classes as I think this will create a messy project and it has a good structure that works.

 CONTRIBUTING: